thomaswilder/NEMO_activities/README.md

 **QG_Leith**
 - Includes modifications to `ldfdyn.F90` for the implmentation of the Leith schemes in NEMO.
 - Changes to `step.F90` for the introduction of the Leith Schemes.
+- Additions to `oce.F90` for daily stretching calculations in QG Leith.
 - A `documentation.md` file that documents my progress in coding this up.
-The Leith schemes are still very much in the testing stage and are prone to errors!
+The Leith schemes are still very much in the testing stage and are prone to errors.
+The 2D Leith scheme appears to run well in both idealised and realistic NEMO setups.
+The QG Leith runs fine in an idealised setting, but not in a realistic setting.

 **ORCA025**
-Work will begin soon...
+The QG Leith scheme in `/QG_Leith` is currently being tested.
+Watch this space.